TheBrothersCode/WarnMe/docs/features/alerts-burze-feature.md

 ## Burze.dzis.net feature

 ### Story:
-As a user, I want to see meteo alerts for my area so that I will be informed about the newest warnings
+As a userEntity, I want to see meteo alerts for my area so that I will be informed about the newest warnings

 ### Acceptance Criteria: